kruegerrobotics/lan-monitor/README.md

 - Shows if a computer has gone offline

 # How it works
 It is based on a periodically executed nmap scan.
-The result of this scan, a xml file, is parsed by the JavaScript and represented as html page with boxes for each computer.
+The result of this scan, a xml file, is parsed by the JavaScript and represented as html page with boxes presenting information for each computer.

 # Prerequisites
 ## Webserver